Then you’re struggling with your Story.

 Most people hire an agency to solve the problem.
 But here’s the thing: communication is integral to who we are.
 You are responsible for your message – or it’s simply not your message.

-I know what it’s like to write a 600-page book but struggle to write the back cover… Getting clarity can be difficult from close up!
+I know what it’s like to write a 600-page book but struggle to write the back cover… It’s hard to read the label from inside the bottle!

 That’s why I help you clarify your message.